Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 ### NUMA Nodes per socket

 Big CPUs with lots of cores often segment their memory into NUMA nodes.
-These smaller nodes can coordinate better with each other because they are close to each other.
-But one downside is that the segmentation causes performance problems with NIC queues.
-Because of this you always need to set `NUMA nodes per socket` to `NPS1`.
+These smaller nodes get exclusive access to a certain portion of RAM and don't have to contend over memory access with the other NUMA nodes.
+This can improve your performance... if your software supports it well.
+But from my testing the setup of one NIC queue per core does not combine well with having multiple NUMA nodes.
+The fact that I use Go, which does not have a NUMA aware scheduler as far as I know, probably does not help either.
+For these reasons I prefer to set `NUMA nodes per socket` to `NPS1`.

 Some AMD BIOSes also have an option called `ACPI SRAT L3 Cache as NUMA Domain`.
 This will create NUMA nodes based on the L3 cache topology, *even if you